adebisidammyy-sketch/medisure-soc-phishing-investigation/README.md

 SOC Phishing Investigation

-Investigation of a real phishing email sent to a staff member at MediSure Health Network — a healthcare provider serving 1.5M+ patients, tracing it from a spoofed Microsoft "unusual sign-in" alert through header analysis, threat intelligence corroboration, and Splunk log correlation, to a confirmed true-positive credential-harvesting attempt with three compromised accounts.
+Investigation of a real phishing email sent to a staff member at MediSure Health Network. a healthcare provider serving 1.5M+ patients, tracing it from a spoofed Microsoft "unusual sign-in" alert through header analysis, threat intelligence corroboration, and Splunk log correlation, to a confirmed true-positive credential-harvesting attempt with three compromised accounts.

 Prepared by: Adebisi Damilola